Elementary Program for 2021-2022

-The school will carefully curate a cohort of 15-18 students who will be supported by 3 teachers throughout the school year as they use Project-Based Learning to explore the 6 Cs:
+The school will carefully curate a cohort of up to 20 students who will be supported by 3 teachers throughout the school year as they use Project-Based Learning to explore the 6 Cs:

 (As outlined in Becoming Brilliant by Kathy Hirsch-Pasek & Roberta Michnick Golinkoff)

 Thank you so much for your excitement!
 We are full for the 2021-2022 school year.
 We look forward to working with you for summer camps and Wednesday Enrichment activities.

 Within each of these 6 competencies are clusters of standards that are determined by the staff for each emergent project.
 The standards may reflect Common Core State Standards, local NH school district standards, as well as standards developed within the classroom community.